 Forcing yourself to love something(even someone) doesn’t really help you in any kind of situation.
-But having a need for something may eventually lead you in to loving it.
-Just don’t stress too much on it.
+But having a need for something may eventually lead you to love it.
+Just don’t stress too much about it.

 Anyway, when you think about how badly you need this job, your body would respond accordingly by working to satisfy what you need.
 Does love have to become a hard work?
 Of course not, but your needs do.

 Don’t be too clingy to your workmates